bmx-ng/bmx-site/docs/api/brl/brl_jconv.md

 Local address:TAddress = New TAddress("66 Some Street", "Someville", "Someland")
 Local user:TUser = New TUser("bob", "bob@example.com", 30, address)
 ```
-And then serialise the user with an instance of TJCon :
+And then serialise the user with an instance of [TJConv](../../brl/brl.jconv/tjconv) :
 ```blitzmax
 Local jconv:TJConv = New TJConvBuilder.Build()
 Local json:String = jconv.ToJson(user)